 Instructions:

-1. lagoon.
+1. Apply a thin layer of liquid glue to the back of the main zig zag circle. in my case it’s the one cut from lagoon.
 Spread the glue over the cardstock with a scrap of cardstock to keep it from seeping out from behind your die-cut.
 Carefully adhere it centered on the stitched circle cut from snowdrift.

-2. sunkissed.
+2. Now apply glue to the back of every other zig zag die-cut pieces cut from sunkissed.
 And then, inlay them on the zig zag circle.
 It is helpful to use a reverse tweezers for gluing and placing the cardstock precisely

 Now that your main elements are in place, let’s put the card together.